 In this third stanza, notice how the invocation to sleep is more direct and more dramatic.
 The lyrical voice asks the sleep to save him on two different moments.
-The lyrical voice wants to escape from the daytime, from the horrid things that involve being awake, and mentions what would happen to him/her if the sleep doesn’t come ( “breeding many woes”).
-Also notice how the lyrical voice mentions the Conscience and how the poem capitalizes that word.
+The lyrical voice wants to escape from the daytime, from the horrid things that involve being awake and mentions what would happen to him/her if the sleep doesn’t come ( “breeding many woes”).
+Also, notice how the lyrical voice mentions the Conscience and how the poem capitalizes that word.
 Therefore, according to the lyrical voice, having a Conscience, being Conscientious, is one of the most terrible things of daytime.

 Turn the key deftly in the oiled wards,

-And seal the hushed Casket of my soul.
+And seal the hushed Casket of my Soul.

 About John Keats

 John Keats was an English poet.
 He was one of the main figures of the second generation of Romanticism.
 He was born in 1795 and he died in 1821.
 His work was critically acclaimed after his death.
-John Keats is considered to be one of the finest English poets of all times.
+John Keats is considered to be one of the finest English poets of all time.